surjit/jpauli.github.io/_carew/posts/2014-06-27-references-mismatch.md

 ##What is a reference mismatch ?

-A reference mimatch is when you call a function whose argument is expected to be passed by reference, and you pass it a non-reference, or the opposite case.
+A reference mismatch is when you call a function whose argument is expected to be passed by reference, and you pass it a non-reference, or the opposite case.

 Here are few examples :